-- Make the existence and timing of feedback mechanisms known to students in a timely fashion
+- Make the existence and timing of feedback mechanisms known to students in a timely fashion;

-- Ensure ethical procedures and confidentiality are upheld and regularly assessed
+- Ensure ethical procedures and confidentiality are upheld and regularly assessed;

 - Students have a responsibility to:

-- Recognise their important role in contributing to improvements in teaching, learning and the broader student experience
+- Recognise their important role in contributing to improvements in teaching, learning and the broader student experience.

 - Teaching staff have a responsibility to:

-- Ensure confidentiality and ethical procedures are upheld
+- Ensure confidentiality and ethical procedures are upheld.

 Use of student feedback

-- Improve the quality of courses and programs
+- Improve the quality of courses and programs;

-- Improve the quality of the student experience
+- Improve the quality of the student experience;

-- Support the scholarship of teaching
+- Support the scholarship of teaching;

-- Inform professional development programs
+- Inform professional development programs; and

-- Improve the provision of learning resources and support services
+- Improve the provision of learning resources and support services.

 |Printable version (PDF)|